sjdaws/vocal/readme.md

 We primarily build large scale, multi tenant, single page applications based on [AngularJS](http://angularjs.org) and [Laravel 4](http://laravel.com).
 We are big on user experience and want to make sure our applications are simple to use and make sense.

-We often found that validating user input when dealing with nested relationships was a hassle, even with the brilliant [Ardent](https://github.com/laravelbook/ardent) by Max Ehsan.
-We can't validate one record at a time since the user could give up if they think they've resolved the only error on the page and are given another error for a nested relationship which was invalid from the start.
+We've always found that validating user input when dealing with nested relationships was a hassle, even with the brilliant [Ardent](https://github.com/laravelbook/ardent) by Max Ehsan.
+We want to minimise user frustration so we can't validate one record at a time since the user could give up if they think they've resolved the only error on the page and are given another error for a nested relationship that was invalid from the start.

 This led to large inflexible controllers.
 We had to validate each model, keep track of any errors and make sure the method failed for any error encountered.
 If we wanted to add another relationship to our model this would mean we also needed to change our store and update methods and hard code in the new relationship so it could be validated.
 What a drama.

 > **This is where Vocal comes in.**

 Vocal is a recursive, self-validating extension for Eloquent.
-It works much the same way as Ardent, but supports nested relationsips automatically.
+It works much the same way as Ardent, but supports nested relationships automatically.
 This will help you significantly reduce the amount of code you need to write leading to more free time so you can watch the [best cat videos](https://www.youtube.com/watch?v=cbP2N1BQdYc) on the internet.

 <a name="install"></a>